Gareth Southgate's polka dot tie: Why England boss always wears one, who makes it & where to buy

 It seems to be lucky!

-The only time Southgate did not wear it at Euro 2020 was the 0-0 draw with Scotland, in which England were outclassed and lucky to get a draw.
+The only time Southgate did not wear it at Euro 2020 was the 0-0 draw with Scotland, and he's likely to be donning the tie once again for the final meeting with Italy on July 11.

-Southgate surely won't tempt fate by leaving the polka dot tie at home for the final against Italy.

 Who makes Gareth Southgate's polka dot tie?